FARHA-KK/Task_Manager/README.md

 ## Overview

-Personal Task Manager is a full-stack task management application built using FastAPI, SQLite, and Streamlit.
+Personal Task Manager is a full-stack task management application developed using FastAPI, SQLite, and Streamlit.
+The application helps users efficiently organize and manage their daily tasks through a simple and interactive interface.
+It provides secure user authentication, allowing users to register, log in, and access their personal task data.
+Users can create, view, update, and delete tasks while maintaining important details such as title, description, priority, due date, and status.

+The project demonstrates complete CRUD operations, REST API development, database management, and frontend-backend integration.
+It also includes features such as task filtering, status updates, and a dashboard that displays task statistics including total, pending, in-progress, and completed tasks.
+Built using modern Python technologies, this project showcases practical skills in software development, API design, data management, and version control using Git and GitHub.

 Users can: